trustoverip/ctwg-toolkit-mrg/src/test/resources/essif-lab-skeleton/tev2/terms/terminology-process.md

 fullterm: "Terminology Process"
 shorterm:
 synonyms:
-glossarytext: "a method for recognizing misunderstandings as such, and creating or maintaining [definitions](@) that resolve them."
+glossaryText: "a method for recognizing misunderstandings as such, and creating or maintaining [definitions](@) that resolve them."

 # Docusaurus \(see https://docusaurus\.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter\):